IRS Levied My Joint Account – What If the Money Isn’t Mine?

 Call (657) 218-5700 or request urgent levy help at www.orangecounty.cpa

-Q: Can the IRS levy a joint account if only one person owes taxes?
+Can the IRS levy a joint bank account?

 📣 About the Author